junxit/us-congress-bills-117/metadata.md

 - 2022-04-21 — Placed on the Union Calendar, Calendar No. 214.
 - 2022-04-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-292, Part I.
 - 2022-04-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-292, Part I.
+- 2022-05-17 — Rules Committee Resolution H. Res.
+1124 Reported to House.
+Rule provides for consideration of H.R.
+350, H.R.
+7688 and H.R.
+7790.
+Provides for one of hour of general debate and one motion to recommit for each bill.
+Resolution also provides for en bloc suspension authority.
+- 2022-05-18 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-05-18 — Considered as unfinished business. (consideration: CR H5166)
+- 2022-05-18 — Considered under the provisions of rule H. Res.
+1124. (consideration: CR H5143-5152)
+- 2022-05-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+350.
+- 2022-05-18 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-05-18 — House amendment offered
+- 2022-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-18 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-05-18 — On passage Passed by the Yeas and Nays: 222 - 203 (Roll no. 221). (text: CR H5143-5145)
+- 2022-05-18 — POSTPONED PROCEEDINGS - At the conclusion of debate, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Bishop (NC) demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-05-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 222 - 203 (Roll no. 221).
+- 2022-05-18 — Rule provides for consideration of H.R.
+350, H.R.
+7688 and H.R.
+7790.
+Provides for one of hour of general debate and one motion to recommit for each bill.
+Resolution also provides for en bloc suspension authority.
+- 2022-05-18 — The previous question was ordered pursuant to the rule.